Back-testing your trading ideas

 SellPrice = min( SellStop, High ); // make sure sell price not greater than High

-During back-testing AmiBroker will check if the values you assigned to buyprice, sellprice, shortprice, coverprice fit into high-low range of given bar.
-If not, AmiBroker will adjust it to high price (if price array value is higher than high) or to the low price (if price array value is lower than low)
+During back-testing AmiBroker will check if the values you assigned to buyprice, sellprice, shortprice, coverprice fit into the high-low range of a given bar.
+If not, AmiBroker will adjust it to the high price (if price array value is higher than high) or to the low price (if price array value is lower than low)

 Profit target stops

-"Exit at stop" feature
+"Exit at Stop" feature

-Maximum loss stops work in a similar manner - they are executed when the low price for a given day drops below the stop level that can be given as a percentage or point increase from the buying price
+Maximum loss stops work in a similar manner - they are executed when the low price for a given day drops below the stop level that can be given as a percentage or point increase from the buying price.

 Trailing stops